 The repayments are interest-free which means you only pay back what you borrowed and no more.

 A Budgeting Loan award does not count as income and will not affect other benefit you're getting.

 You can contact your nearest Social Security or Jobs and Benefits office and ask them to send you claim form SF500.

 Download a form to print off and complete

-Or you can download the claim form, below, from the 'Do it online' section of the nidirect website.
+Or you can download the claim form, below.
 The form comes with notes to help you fill it in and tell you where to send it.

 If you're unhappy with a Budgeting Loan decision, you have the right to ask for a review.
 You must write to Social Security or Jobs and Benefits office within 28 days of the decision explaining why you think the decision was wrong and ask for it to be reviewed.

 If, after that review, you still think the decision was wrong, you can ask for a further review by a Social Fund Inspector.
 The Inspectors are independent from the Department for Social Development.
 The review process is quick and simple, and should take no longer than 12 working days.